dotnet/docs/docs/core/install/linux-ubuntu.md

 ## 22.04

-> [!NOTE]
+> [!WARNING]
-> Warning: If you've previously installed .NET 6 from `packages.microsoft.com`, see the [Advisory on installing .NET 6 on Ubuntu 22.04](https://github.com/dotnet/core/issues/7699).
+> If you've previously installed .NET 6 from `packages.microsoft.com`, see the [Advisory on installing .NET 6 on Ubuntu 22.04](https://github.com/dotnet/core/issues/7699).

 .NET 6 is included in Ubuntu 22.04.